jellyfin-archive/jellyfin-docs/general/server/media/comics.md

 Comics and mangas, from now on referred to as comics, should usually be in the library root directory or in a subfolder for the individual comics.
 The subfolders allow for organization of metadata and images.

+> [!Note]
+> For the best reading experience, it is recommended to store comics in the comic book archive or pdf format.
+This is due to issues when trying to read comics stored in the epub format.
+Please note, that Jellyfin saves your reading position for comics in the comic book archive format, but does not save whether you finished the comic or not.

+## Naming

 For best results, it is recommended to name the files similar to the following schema where the volume number and issue number are used **interchangeable**.

 ```txt